William Lipscomb: Overview

 Lipscomb was born in Cleveland, Ohio, to a physician father and housewife mother.
 Both his grandfather and great-grandfather had been physicians.
 His family moved to Lexington, Kentucky in 1920, and he lived there until he received his Bachelor of Science degree in chemistry at the University of Kentucky in 1941.
 He went on to earn his Doctor of Philosophy degree in chemistry from the California Institute of Technology (Caltech) in 1946.

 From 1946 to 1959 he taught at the University of Minnesota.
 From 1959 to 1990 he was a professor of chemistry at Harvard University, where he was a professor emeritus since 1990.

-Lipscomb was married to the former Mary Adele Sargent from 1944 to 1983.
+Lipscomb was married to Mary Adele Sargent from 1944 to 1983.
 They had three children, one of whom lived only a few hours.

 He married Jean Evans in 1983.
 They had one adopted daughter.

 Lipscomb resided in Cambridge, Massachusetts until his death in 2011 from pneumonia.